 I rejoined Staffordshire University as a lecturer in developmental psychology in September 2014.
 Prior to this I have spent time working at Keele University, the Open University and in the NHS as an assistant psychologist.
-My roots are at Staffordshire University though as this is where I studied my Undergraduate degree and more recently a PhD in psychology!
+My roots are at Staffordshire University though as this is where I studied my Undergraduate degree and later a PhD in psychology!

 Professional memberships and activities